How to write Markdown and prepare your environment (with VSCode)

 Markdown Preview Mermaid Support

-This extension renders the mermaid library in the Markdown preview.
+This is an extension that renders the mermaid library in the Markdown preview.

 mermaid is a library for displaying flowcharts, sequence diagrams, and Gantt charts.
-Although you will need to learn the mermaid syntax separately, this extension will definitely help you create documents more efficiently by allowing you to write diagrams using only Markdown.
+Although you will need to learn the mermaid syntax separately, this extension will definitely speed up your document creation process by allowing you to create diagrams using only Markdown.

 Markdown Preview Mermaid Support - Visual Studio Marketplace